pulumi/docs/content/docs/reference/pkg/rancher2/cloudcredential.md

 Provides a Rancher v2 Cloud Credential resource.
 This can be used to create Cloud Credential for Rancher v2.2.x and retrieve their information.

-amazonec2, azure, digitalocean, openstack and vsphere credentials config are supported for Cloud Credential.
+amazonec2, azure, digitalocean, linode, openstack and vsphere credentials config are supported for Cloud Credential.

 ## Example Usage